aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ii.
 Keeping track of penalty time and releasing players from the penalty box after their penalty time is served.

 iii.
-Acknowledging the seekers and flag runner when they report to the scorekeeper’s table and releasing them onto the pitch at the appropriate time.
+Acknowledging the seekers and flag runner when they report to the scorekeeper's table and releasing them onto the pitch at the appropriate time.

 iv.
 Watching for seeker false starts.